 Applicants who apply through the Early Decision Program (EDP) can only apply to the University of New Mexico School of Medicine (UNM SOM).
 Current New Mexico residents who desire to apply only to the UNM SOM may apply through the Early Decision Program.
 WICHE and non-resident applicants MUST apply through the EDP to receive consideration.
 All out-of-state residents must have at least the average MCAT/GPA threshold as the last years entering class to be given consideration for admission.

-The 2015 entering class average MCAT composite score was 28 and the average GPA composite was 3.67.
+The 2017 entering class average MCAT composite was 29 or 504.7 and the average cumulative GPA was 3.68.
 EDP applicants must take the Medical College Admission Test (MCAT) no later than June so that scores will be available before the application deadline of August 1.
 Notifications of acceptance to the EDP are sent out on October 1.
 Applicants who do not get accepted under EDP could be placed in the Regular Decision applicant pool and may then apply to additional schools.
 EPD regulations apply to both AMCAS and non-AMCAS participating schools.